OpenLAIR/ClawChain/DEVELOPER.md

 # ClawChain Developer Guide

-This guide is for contributors working in the isolated `ClawChain_for_gemini_and_claude` integration branch.

-Unlike the main repository, this branch is intentionally focused on one architectural goal: turning ClawChain from a Codex-first integration into a reusable shell-agent control layer that can support multiple CLI agents without copying agent-specific launcher logic.
+This document is for contributors who need to modify ClawChain runtime behavior, UI flows, proof export, chain integration, or cross-platform validation.

-README stays GitHub-facing and deployment-oriented.
-This file is the detailed engineering and validation reference.
+README is user-facing and deployment-oriented.
+This file is the engineering reference.

-## Branch Purpose
+## Scope

-Use this branch when you need to:
+Use this guide when you need detailed information about:

+- repository architecture
-- extend the generalized agent-adapter layer
+- the generalized agent-adapter model
-- validate Claude Code integration without risking the main repository
+- Codex and Claude Code runtime behavior
+- setup and bootstrap internals
+- proof export expectations
+- cross-platform validation and debugging

+## Current Support Model

+ClawChain currently has two validated agent paths:

-- regression-check Codex after adapter refactors
+- Codex
-- test setup, chain bootstrap, UI, proof export, and restore behavior across Linux and Windows
-- prepare a clean merge back into the main ClawChain project

-Current branch status:

-- Codex remains available and has been regression-checked after the adapter refactor.
+  Preserved through the existing Codex rollout path.
-- Claude Code has been integrated on top of the shared shell-agent adapter path.
+- Claude Code
+  Integrated through the shared shell-agent adapter path.

-- Claude end-to-end validation has passed for `Join Monitor -> delete -> Restore -> proof -> verify`.
-- Gemini CLI is not integrated yet in this branch.
+The runtime is structured so future shell-style agents can be added by extending the profile model instead of duplicating launcher logic.

 ## Recommended Environment